Plants: Nature’s Lifeline and Beauty

 Deforestation

-Uncontrolled logging and land clearing for agriculture have led to massive deforestation, threatening ecosystems and the survival of countless plant species.
+Uncontrolled logging and land clearing for agriculture have led to massive deforestation, threatening ecosystems and the survival of countless species.

 Climate Change